-Port Description 80, 443 The DP Instance Web UI.
+Port Description 80, 443 The DP Instance Web UI for end-user access.
 Port 80 is redirected to port 443 for SSL.
+By default, DataPlane configures a self-signed SSL certificate.
 Refer to Configuring DP Platform to configure your own certificate.
 8500 Used by Consul which handles the Docker container networking.
+This port is used internally in the DP instance deployment and does not need to be end-user accessible.